JCNTH/trackingdemo/README.md

 ## Step 6: Counting Reps

 We detect reps by tracking when the bar crosses the midpoint of its vertical range going upward.
-It's a simple state machine - we check if the bar was below the midpoint and is now above it.
+We check if the bar was below the midpoint and is now above it.

 **Code:** `trajectory_tracker.py` lines 221-243